Skip to Content

 How to get to Hamburg and around

 The City of Hamburg is perfectly connected to the Hamburg Airport (from Amsterdam by KLM Airlines & more Low Coast Airlines) by the German public train service, called S-Bahn.
-Just go downstairs to the trains (follow the green round sign with a white “S” in the middle) and jump in the S1 going directly to the Hamburg Central Station.
+Just go downstairs to the trains (follow the green round sign with a white “S” in the middle) and jump on the S1 going directly to the Hamburg Central Station.
 Please don’t forget to buy your tickets before boarding the train.
 If you bought the Hamburg Card, this trip is included.
 Just show your digital mobile card with your ID card/passport when asked by a conductor.
 Within Hamburg, you can use the Subway, Buses, Ferries, and city trains (S-Bahn) included in your Hamburg Card.
 Find here the network overview >

 Pyjama Park Hotel at Reeperbahn

 Hamburg, in particular, the Reeperbahn in St. Pauli, is well known for its nightlife.
-Loads of bars, clubs, and restaurants next to each other creating a “ganz geile” atmosphere until late at night.
+Loads of bars, clubs, and restaurants are next to each other, creating a “ganz geile” atmosphere until late at night.
 The Pyjama Park Hotel, was located right at the beginning of the Reeperbahn in an old town building above the Pyjama Bar.

 Street Food Session – St. Pauli StrassenMampf